UnvsCom/Wallets/README.md

 **DESKTOP WALLET RELEASES**
 ------------------------------------

-This repo contains our **Most Recent** compiled Windows 32bit Wallet & Linux Wallet releases.

-These have all main dependancies compiled within, therefore should run as normal without any additional dependancies being required on your system, apart from Linux QT Runtime being required (see below).
+These releases have all dependancies compiled within, therefore should run as normal without additional dependancies being required on your system, apart from Linux QT Runtime being required (see below).

 **✪✪ FOR WINDOWS 32BIT WALLET ✪✪**